Home Health How to Read a Drug Label

 Is Side Effect Information Always Accurate?

 Side effect information on drug labels usually comes from clinical trial data collected before a manufacturer sells the drug.
-Sometimes the label will get an update based on side effect reports the FDA receives after the drug has been on the market.
+Sometimes, the label will get an update based on side effect reports the FDA receives after the drug has been on the market for a while.
 This information is called postmarketing data.

 “If side effects are known, they should always be included on the label, but some side effects aren’t known until years after a product goes on the market,” Zuckerman said.